ouspg/libfuzzerfication/docker/README.md

 # libfuzzerfication stubs

 # Getting started
-* Decide what library you want to fuzz.
+* Decide what program you want to fuzz.
 You can see [Protecode list of top 50 libraries](https://github.com/ouspg/libfuzzerfication/blob/master/doc/protecode-sc-top-components-native-20160609.txt) as an example.
 * Install Clang.
 Clang version distributed with most Linux distribution is too old.
 You should get it from [trunk](http://clang.llvm.org/get_started.html) or use Clang binaries from Chromium developers.
 * Build libFuzzer without any sanitizer options.
 * Link with libFuzzer.a